Uvacoder/Cipher/README.md

 ### Motivation

 This tool was created for the recruitment process and as a portfolio.
-But also to to learn and improve programming skills.
+As well to to learn and improve programming skills.

 ### Password

 > **Password** : *admin*

 As mentioned above, this tool was created for the recruitment process which required logging in, thus the password is made public.

 ## Feistel Cipher implementation